gxelab/psite_analysis/README.md

-# Code for PSite manuscript
+# Data links and Code for PSite manuscript

 #### Public data analyzed in the manuscript
 Ribo-Seq and RNA-Seq datasets: